In Vitro to In Vivo Translation in Fibrosis Research

 4. The Final Proving Ground Remains In Vivo

-No matter how advanced in vitro or ex vivo (PCLS) technologies become, the ultimate validation of an anti-fibrotic compound—involving systemic metabolism, hemodynamics, and long-term immune responses—can still only be established in appropriate in vivo animal models.
+Even as in vitro and ex vivo (PCLS) technologies advance alongside human-derived samples and clinical biomarker integration, the ultimate validation of an anti-fibrotic compound — involving systemic metabolism, hemodynamics, and long-term immune responses — still requires appropriate in vivo animal models for most systemic readouts at this time.

 - For metabolically driven disease: The GAN Diet Model